Bataleon Evil Twin Asymetrical Snowboard Review

 Carving: Not a good carver and the more we committed to the edge the more it let go.
 I really had to keep the pressure between the feet and try to keep it on the part that wasn’t lifted in the middle but I could not lay out a hard turn without it washing out on us.

-Speed: It’s got decent mountain speed and it felt on par to a little better than you would think for its flex but what Peter didn’t like about it was the board’s ability to brake with the limited edge hold.
+Speed: It’s got decent mountain speed and it felt on par to a little better than you would think for its flex but what Peter didn’t like about it was the board’s ability to break with the limited edge hold.

 Uneven Terrain: The Bataleon ETA can handle uneven snow very well.